CHPC-UT/ConcreteML/README.md

 # README

-This repository contains the **Python code** and **dataset** associated with our journal article.
+This repository contains the **Python code** and **dataset** associated with our article.
 It provides the scripts used for data processing, training machine learning models, and evaluating their performance.
 Additionally, it includes the specific case study dataset (`concrete.csv`) analyzed in the paper.

 The materials here enable readers to reproduce, validate, and further explore the methods and results presented in our article.